Faculty Office Bldg. (47), Room 31

 |Women's and Gender Studies||Minor|

-The CLA offers a wide variety of classes that fulfill Cal Poly's general education and USCP requirements.
+The CLA offers a wide selection of classes that fulfill Cal Poly's general education and USCP requirements.
 Foundational courses provide students with a strong grounding in critical thinking and written and oral communication.
 The disciplines of the liberal arts are explored at both introductory and advanced levels; students are encouraged to further pursue areas of interest through the college's many minors.

 The college’s interdisciplinary major, Bachelor of Arts in Liberal Arts and Engineering Studies, allows students to combine coursework from the College of Liberal Arts and the College of Engineering to explore cutting-edge technologies and their applications to areas such as media arts, technology policy, and technical writing and communications.
 The degree is offered jointly by both colleges.
 For more information, see Interdisciplinary Degree Programs.

-The college has a major responsibility for activities that enhance the cultural and intellectual life of the University and the community.
+The college has a major responsibility for activities that promote inclusion and enhance the cultural and intellectual life of the University and the community.
 Departments regularly host speakers and present films and other programming.
 The college sponsors the Spanos Theatre and Cal Poly Arts, offering a full range of cultural programs, including exhibits, concerts, literary presentations, and dramatic and other productions, while fostering artistic development and accomplishment across the campus.

 College of Liberal Arts graduates will be able to: